The following are some of the most frequently asked questions by families and friends of recruits onboard Recruit Training Command, Great Lakes.

 Q. Are wheelchairs available for use and is there designated handicapped seating available?

-A. Wheelchairs are available on a first-come, first-served basis when guests check in at the Visitor Center.
+A. Wheelchairs are available on a first-come, first-served basis located in the stairwell of the parking garage.
 There is limited handicapped-designated seating on the drill deck.
 One family member may accompany a handicapped family member in this area.

 Q. Is handicapped parking available?